Want a Quick Overview?

 MASTER OF ARTS

 The program leading to the Master of Arts degree in art therapy counseling combines classroom instruction, practicum experience, and research.
 The program is clinically based with an emphasis on experiential learning.
 Upon completion of their degrees, graduates are prepared to accept positions as art therapists and counselors in a wide variety of clinical settings.

 In addition to the general admission requirements of the Graduate School, an applicant must hold a baccalaureate degree in art studio, art education, psychology, or a related field.
-Prospective students must show evidence of having completed 18 hours of art studio, 3 hours of art therapy or art education, 3 hours of statistics, and 12 hours of psychology, including developmental and abnormal psychology, prior to admission to the program.
+Prospective students must show evidence of having completed 18 hours of art studio, 3 hours of statistics, and 12 hours of psychology, including developmental and abnormal psychology, prior to admission to the program.
 Applicants with deficiencies will be required to take prerequisite course work before classified status is approved.
-A statement of intent (500 words or less), resume, three letters of recommendation, and a slide portfolio (12-15 slides) or a disk and printouts of digital images of recent general work are required for admission.
-Applicants must submit scores on the Graduate Record Exam (GRE) and schedule a group interview with faculty and students in the graduate program in art therapy counseling.
+A statement of intent (500 words or less), resume, three letters of recommendation, and a portfolio of 12-15 digital images of recent general work are required for admission.
+Applicants must submit scores on the Graduate Record Examination (GRE) and schedule a group interview with faculty and students in the graduate program in art therapy counseling.

 PROGRAM OF STUDY

 The Master of Arts degree in art therapy counseling requires a minimum of 60 semester hours.

 ART 555 Group Art Therapy

 ART 566 Research Methodology

 ART 595 Research Projects